Murders of Chris Kyle and Chad Littlefield: Murders

-After the killings, Routh went to his sister's house in Midlothian and told her what he had done.
+After the killings, Routh first went to a Taco Bell and bought some burritos, then went to his sister's house in Midlothian and told her what he had done.
 His sister, Laura Blevins, called 9-1-1 and told the emergency operator: "They went out to a shooting range ...
 Like, he's all crazy.
 He's ... psychotic."
-Local police captured Routh after a short freeway chase, which ended when Routh, who fled the scene in Kyle's Ford F-350 truck, crashed into a police cruiser in Lancaster.
+After that, Routh drove to his home and picked up his dog.
+Local police first distracted Routh by speaking to him, where he spoke irrationally about Hell, the end of the world, and voodoo.
+After Routh drove away over a failed attempt to use spike strips, police captured Routh after a short freeway chase, which ended when Routh, who fled the scene in Kyle's Ford F-350 truck, crashed into a police cruiser in Lancaster.

 Perpetrator

 Eddie Ray Routh was born on September 30, 1987, in Lancaster, Texas, to Raymond and Jodi Routh.
 He had wanted to join the Marine Corps since he was thirteen years old, and did so after high school.
 He was deployed to a base near Baghdad in September 2007, where he worked for six months as a prison guard and repaired weapons.
 In January 2010, he was sent on a humanitarian mission to Haiti.
-He was honorably discharged from the Marine Corps in July 2011 after serving for seven years.
+He was honorably discharged from the Marine Corps in July 2011 after serving for four years.

-In late July 2011, Routh was diagnosed by clinicians at Veterans hospital as having post-traumatic stress disorder and was prescribed antipsychotics and antidepressants.
+In late July 2011, Routh was diagnosed by clinicians at the Dallas Veterans Affairs hospital as having post-traumatic stress disorder and was prescribed antipsychotics and antidepressants.
 He was experiencing auditory hallucinations and paranoia and had threatened suicide.
 VA clinicians believed Routh's psychotic symptoms were caused by alcohol abuse and offered inpatient treatment.
 He declined and stopped taking his medication.